 Do you limit the number of runners in each race?

 Yes.
 Each event will fill up fast, so please register early and train for the race you registered for so that you don’t get stuck out in the cold if you want to switch at a later date.

 Is there a cut-off time?

 Yes, 14 hours based on the Saturday 50 mile ultra start time and 9 hours based on the Sunday 50K start time.
-This means you must be able to finish the ultra, marathon or half marathon by 8:30 PM Saturday or the half marathon and 50k by 3:30 PM Sunday.
-On Saturday, you’ll need to be able to make it to the start of the second loop no later than 1:30 PM to be allowed to begin the second loop.
-Anything more than that and we will come pick you up, bring you to the finish line bbq and hand you a “good job” beer.
+Both begin at 6:30 AM so depending on what race you are running subtract your start time from these two times. (as an example, if you are running wave 1 of the half marathon which starts at 8:30 AM that means you would have 12 hours to finish on Saturday and if running the half wave 1 on Sunday you would have 7 hours to finish since wave 1 begins at 8:30 AM).
+This means you must be able to finish the ultra, marathon or half marathon by 8:30 PM Saturday or the half marathon or 50k by 3:30 PM Sunday.
+On Saturday, you’ll need to be able to make it to the aid station near the start/finish line (26.2 miles of the first loop) no later than 1:30 PM to be allowed to begin the second loop.
+That means even if you cannot make the start of the second loop, you will have completed the marathon distance.

 What should I bring with me to the race to help finish and have a good time?